davwheat/PoliceAnimations/README.md

 Type `/l`, `/lie` or `/liedown` in chat to lie motionless on the floor

 Type `/c` or `/cpr` in chat to complete a rescue breath and begin chest compressions.
-You can use it again to immediately stop CPR, or you can use `/cfail` or `/csuccess` to end in a nicer animation.
+You can use it again to immediately stop CPR~~, or you can use `/cfail` or `/csuccess` to end in a nicer animation.~~